 Tex Thompson and Bob check into a hotel run by ape-men!
 There are plenty of ape-men in comics and many different explanations for how they would exist.
 In this case, they are brain transplants between men and apes.
 Although gibbon men have been in H&H since Supplement I: National, a larger and more powerful intelligent ape has been missing from the game so far.
 Mind transfer machines have been in the game since Book II: Mobsters & Trophies, however.

-Scoop Scanlon and Rusty are tied up in a burning house and Rusty passes out first from smoke inhalation.
+While trying to save two more people, Scoop and Rusty have to go into a burning house and Rusty passes out first from smoke inhalation.
 Was it from hit points of damage, though, or a missed saving throw vs. poison?
 Both account for the variable of Rusty going down while Scoop is still conscious, but Rusty is soon revived by a bucket of water.
 Is this more evidence of rapid recovery of the first hit point from being down to zero hit points, or of a short duration for unconsciousness after a botched save vs. poison?